HOUSING & LIVING

 In Seoul, we anticipate arranging hotel accommodations for interested students at an affordable business hotel either in walking distance to campus or with easy shuttle service to the law school campus where classes will be held.
 The hotels at which we have made arrangements in the past are also conveniently located with respect to the Seoul subway system, and taxis are very affordable in Seoul as well, for purposes of exploring the city further.

 Rooms in the hotels are equipped with wi-fi and typically both single and twin rooms are available.
 Laundry service is available for a fee or laundromats are available nearby.
 Depending on the hotel, breakfast may be included in the rate or may be added on for a small fee.
-Details on the arrangements with a particular hotel will be available during the Spring semester.
+Details on the arrangements with a particular hotel will be available soon via email.
 Students are also free to make their own lodging arrangements.

 On the Kyung Hee University campus, the students will have access to the libraries, classrooms, restaurants, and outdoor study areas to prepare for class.